 30+ Free and Budget-Friendly Things to Do in Philadelphia

-Whether it is a visit to our free historical sites, a picnic in one of our beautiful parks, or a closer look at the landmark Mural Arts program, Philadelphia has plenty of free things to do.
-Check out the top ways to see Philadelphia on a budget.
+Whether it’s a visit to free historical sites, a picnic in one of the city’s beautiful parks, or a closer look at the landmark Mural Arts program, Philadelphia has plenty of free things to do.

 1. Independence National Historical Park

-Start off at Independence Visitor Center, 6th and Market streets, in the heart of Philadelphia’s historic mile, at the official welcome center of the region and gateway to Independence National Historical Park.
+Start at the city’s official welcome center Independence Visitor Center, in the heart of Philadelphia’s historic square-mile.
 Multilingual visitor services representatives are available to assist with any trip-planning needs, including on-site ticketing for more than 100 tours and attractions.
-Stop in for other FREE amenities, including regional maps and brochures, historical films, cell phone charging stations and WiFi access.
-Open 9 a.m. to 5 p.m. daily (open until 6 p.m. on Fridays and Saturdays, Memorial Day through Labor Day).
+Stop in for free amenities, including regional maps and brochures, historical films, cell phone charging stations, and Wi-Fi access.

 Must-sees include Independence Hall, the building where the Declaration of Independence and U.S. Constitution were debated and adopted.
-Visitors can also tour Congress Hall, where George Washington was inaugurated as the first President of the United States.
+Tickets for a viewing can be purchased ahead of time for only $1.
+Or tour Congress Hall, where George Washington was inaugurated as the first President of the United States.

 2. The Liberty Bell

-The Liberty Bell is the symbol of our historic past, on display in the Liberty Bell Center.
-Tickets are not required, and access is granted 9 a.m. to 5 p.m. every day on a first-come, first-served basis.
-A walk through the museum provides background and history around the famous bell and visitors can get a close look at the famous icon with a beautiful backdrop of Independence Hall across the street.
+The Liberty Bell is the symbol of Philadelphia’s historic past, on display in the Liberty Bell Center.
+Tickets are not required, and access is available daily on a first-come, first-served basis.
+A walk through the museum provides the history of the famous bell and an up close look.

 3. The President’s House

-Philadelphia was once the capital of the United States.
-Head to the President’s House, site of the nation’s first White House from 1790 to 1800 to see the “Freedom and Slavery in the Making of a New Nation” exhibit.
+Before the establishment of Washington D.C., Philadelphia was once the capital of the United States.
+Head to the President’s House, the executive mansion of George Washington and John Adams, to see where the commander in chiefs once lived.
+While there, explore the “Freedom and Slavery in the Making of a New Nation” exhibit, paying homage to nine documented people who were enslaved in the Washington household.

 4. Carpenters’ Hall

-Carpenters’ Hall was the site of the First Continental Congress in 1774, a temporary field hospital during the Revolutionary War, and so much more.
-Step back into the past with a tour of this building.
+Carpenters’ Hall was the site of the First Continental Congress in 1774, and later a temporary field hospital during the Revolutionary War.
+Step back into the past with a free tour of this building.

 5. Once Upon a Nation Storytelling Benches